-There is no parking for this conservation area, but it does abut a large paved State parking lot for the Cape Cod Rail Trail.
+There is no parking for this conservation area, but it does abut a large paved State parking lot for the Cape Cod Rail Trail, which has accessible parking.

 Gulls Way Road runs through the center of this conservation area.
 There are many trails and one leads to Sheep Pond.
-This not considered ADA accessible, although it might be wheelchair accessible if one stays on the road, which is flat and unpaved.

-No benches, picnic tables or portable bathrooms
+There are limited to no opportunities to improve accessibility.
+No benches, picnic tables or portable bathrooms; there is a portable bathroom in the state bike trail parking area.